Ton-Lankveld/Flowchart-Definition-Format/Flowchart Definition Format.md

 A test to compare 2 or more data values or conditions.

 `<true></true>`
-Id of the nest object, if the test of the condition is true.
+Id of the next object, if the test of the condition is true.
 Or the text "end".

 `<false></false>`
-Id of the nest object, if the test of the condition is false.
+Id of the next object, if the test of the condition is false.
 Or the text "end".

 `<name></name>`
 Name of the subprogram.